tkurtbond/tkurtbond.github.io/posts/2005/03/05/2005-03-05.rst

 details during play.

-In any case, I thoroughly recommend *Sorcerer & Sword* for anyone who is playing grim, intense, Swords & Sorcery-based roleplaying games.
+In any case, I thoroughly recommend *Sorcerer & Sword* for anyone who is playing grim, intense, Sword & Sorcery-based roleplaying games.

 And as source material for “Mutant-Future” games, *Witherwing* is full of ideas.